 The winners will be judged and announced on the night, when the prize and a certificate will be presented by the Society’s President.

 The successful candidates will each receive a certificate and a prize of $1000.
 Winners will also receive free student membership of the Royal Society of Victoria for a period of two years and the opportunity to participate in the Society’s programs and access our professional networks for mentoring and collaboration as desired.
-The runners-up each receive a certificate and a cash prize of $250 plus free student membership of the Royal Society of Victoria for a period of two years.
+The runners-up each receive a certificate and a prize of $500 plus free student membership of the Royal Society of Victoria for a period of two years.

 Chief Executive Officer, The Royal Society of Victoria, 8 La Trobe Street, Melbourne 3000 Telephone: (03) 9663 5259 or email .